Ashishworks/Ashishworks/README.md

 ## 🏆 Achievements

-- 🥇 **Smart India Hackathon 2024** — Built *Gigमित्र*, a gig-based freelancing platform selected for the grand finale.
 - 🏁 **DTU Hackathon Finalist** — Selected for the final round of the **Delhi Technological University Hackathon**.
 - 💼 **IBM SkillBuild AI Internship** — Hands-on experience in AI and cloud services.
 - 🧠 **Quiz & Coding Competitions Winner** — Earned several awards in technical events.